knaidoo29/mistree/docs/source/levy_flight.rst

 In this example we show how to generate a random walk distribution in 2D.
 Since the default setting is in 3D we will need to specify that we want this in 2D.

-Before this we need to first import some basic modules for plotting and LyTree itself.
+Before this we need to first import some basic modules for plotting and MiSTree itself.

 .. code-block:: python